syrilchristo/MOVIE/README.md

-IMDB MOVIE SENTIMENT ANALYSIS
-This basic Machine Learning model classifies movie sentiments as positive or negative.
+IMDB MOVIE SENTIMENT ANALYSIS: This basic Machine Learning model classifies movie sentiments as positive or negative.

 CONTENTS INSIDE ARE;
-Loading and cleaning the IMDB dataset (50,000 movie reviews) Preprocessing text with TF-IDF vectorization Training/testing split with balanced classes
+Loading and cleaning the IMDB dataset (50,000 movie reviews), Preprocessing text with TF-IDF vectorization, Training/testing split with balanced classes,
-Training 3 different classifiers
+Training 3 different classifiers,
-Evaluating and visualizing their accuracy, precision, recall, and F1-score Plotting confusion matrices for each model
+Evaluating and visualizing their accuracy, precision, recall, and F1-score, Plotting confusion matrices for each model.

 WAYS TO RUN THE MODEL
 You’ve got two options: